SidonTheTroll/Erstes-Jahr/Chemistry/1-basic-concepts-of-chemistry.md

 Gram molecular of gas = Gram molecular volume
 $\implies \text{molar volume} = 22.4 \text{ liter}$

-Under NTP/STP (Normal Temperature Pressue/Standard Temperature Pressue)
+Under NTP/STP (Normal Temperature Pressure/Standard Temperature Pressure)

 Temperature = 273 K
-Pressure = 1 apm (atmospheric pressure)
+Pressure = 1 atm (atmospheric pressure)

-# Emperical Formula
+# Empirical Formula

-The formula of a compound which gives the simple whole numeber ratio of the atoms of various elements present in one molecule of a compound.
+The formula of a compound gives the simple whole number ratio of the atoms of various elements present in one molecule of a compound.

 Molecular Formula of glucose: $C_6H_{12}O_6$
 Emperical formula: $CH_2O$